Gavin56/covid-locator/README.md

 ## Major Progress task 2

 * The google initMap function was used and given to index.html to display the map.
-To get this to work the users latitude and longitude were passed to the initMap.
+To get this to work the
+  users latitude and longitude
+  were passed to the initMap.

 * A route is displayed in the map from point A to point B. from the users location to their selected testing site location.

+## Major Task 3

+* Two keys are saved into local storage.
+Visited and VisitedApp.

+  * Visited is a key that contains the selected location the user chose to visit.
+    This saves their location and date visited to local storaage.

+  * VisitedApp is a key that stores a boolean value dependant on whether or not the user has visited the site.
+This way the modal only ever appears once to a new user.

+  * This modal can be viewed again by clicking the drop down dehaze icon and ckicking the guide me button.

+## Major Task 4

+* HTML, CSS, and javascript filesare commented and cleaned up.
+Redundant code removed.

+* css is cleaned up and entire site made ewth full mobile first design.

 ## Website Images